ionic-team/capacitor/site/docs-md/getting-started/migrating-from-phonegap-cordova.md

 # Migrating from Cordova/PhoneGap to Capacitor

 Capacitor can be used as a replacement for Cordova/PhoneGap in many cases.
 The two projects provide a web environment with full access to native features and functionality, but with a few differences in their approach to tooling, native project management, and plugins.
+Capacitor also has support for existing Cordova plugins, providing a new runtime with access to the rich Cordova plugin ecosystem.

 ## Differences between Capacitor and Cordova